nc-js/ip/README.md

 # @nc/net-addr

-This library is a TypeScript port of Rust's network address types from the `std::net` module.
+A package of network addresses as types, including IPv4/IPv6 addresses and socket addresses.
+This TypeScript implementation mostly mirrors as a port of Rust's `std::net` module.

 ## Install
 ```sh